Will Benson Player Props: Reds vs. Astros

 Will Benson At The Plate

-- Benson has a double, a triple, a home run and seven walks while hitting .227.
+- Benson is hitting .232 with a double, a triple, a home run and eight walks.

-- Benson has an RBI in one game this season, and it was more than one in that game.
+- Benson has driven in a run in one game this season, and it was more than one in that game.

-- In five of 24 games this year, he has scored, including multiple runs once.
+- In six of 25 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.